codeuniversity/student-council/README.md

 You can find the current and all past versions of the [Statute](statute) and [Rules of Procedure of the Student General Assembly]((rules-of-procedure)) here.

-This repository shall serve as the interface for discussions around future amendments to the Rules of Procedure.
-We will utilize Pull Requests for suggesting, discussing and potentially updating the Rules of Procedure.
+This repository shall serve as the interface for discussions around future amendments to these documents.
+We will utilize Pull Requests for suggesting, discussing and implementing amendments.

 You can find Contribution Guidelines to the documents in the respective folders.